 By the way, turn the smartphone off sometimes.
 I promise you won’t suffer.

-The 3rd HR Congress Brussels will take place on November 27-28 and will feature 50+ speakers and a selection of sessions that will explore a huge range of topics!
+The 4th HR Congress Nice, will take place on November 19-20 in Nice, France and will feature 50+ speakers and a selection of sessions that will explore a huge range of topics!
 Make sure you follow the HR Congress blog and social media channels to stay up to date with the latest information, and for more interesting ideas and content from around the world of work!